-- 1 Select the dashboard that you want to delete from the list under My Dashboards. - 2 Open the Foglight classic web console to view the action panel. - a On the Foglight navigation menu, click the Open Foglight classic web console icon classic web console will open in a new tab. - 3 Click Delete this page in the action panel. - A confirmation dialog box appears. - 4 Click Delete to confirm the deletion.
+- 1 Select the dashboard that you want to delete from the list under My Dashboards. - 2 Open the Foglight classic web console to view the action panel. - a On the Foglight navigation menu, click the Open Foglight classic web console icon - 3 Click Delete this page in the action panel.

+A confirmation dialog box appears.

+4 Click Delete to confirm the deletion.